ramirolynch/space-back/README.md

 # Mars Travel App

 This is a repository for a Grand Circus Full Stack Javascript Bootcamp Group's Final Project.
 This is the server repository.
-View the client repository[here](https://github.com/ramirolynch/space-front).
+View the client repository [here](https://github.com/ramirolynch/space-front).
-The group consists of Dana Killeen, Ramiro Lynch and Sudha Vallabhapurapu.
+The group consists of [Dana Killeen](https://github.com/lavendermoose/), [Ramiro Lynch](https://github.com/ramirolynch) and [Sudha Vallabhapurapu](https://github.com/sudhasew).

 # Project Description